mdsufz/gSpreadComp/README.md

         gSpreadComp database script v=1.0
-        Usage: bash -i database-setup.sh --dbs [module] -o output_folder_for_dbs USE THE SAME DATABASE LOCATION OUTPUT FOLDER FOR ALL DATABASES USED WITH gSpreadCOMP --dbs all				download and install the required and optional databases [default]" --dbs required              		download and install the required databases (Victors and VFDB) for gSpreadComp --dbs optional              		download and install all the optional (ARGs, GTDB-tk, CheckM) databases for gSpreadComp
+        Usage: bash -i database-setup.sh --dbs [module] -o output_folder_for_dbs USE THE SAME DATABASE LOCATION OUTPUT FOLDER FOR ALL DATABASES USED WITH gSpreadComp --dbs all				download and install the required and optional databases [default]" --dbs required              		download and install the required databases (Victors and VFDB) for gSpreadComp --dbs optional              		download and install all the optional (ARGs, GTDB-tk, CheckM) databases for gSpreadComp